Accelergy-Project/hwcomponents-adc/README.md

 This work is licensed under the MIT license.
 See license.txt for details.

 ## Citing HWComponents-ADC
-If you use this estimator in your work, please cite the following:
+If you use this model in your work, please cite the following:

 ```bibtex
 @misc{andrulis2024modelinganalogdigitalconverterenergyarea,